Controlled Analyses of Social Biases in Wikipedia Bios: Methodology

 We devise schemes to evaluate both how well each matching metric creates comparison groups with similar attribute distributions as target groups and if the metric introduces imbalances, e.g.~by favoring articles with fewer categories.
 Given matched target and comparison sets, we assess matches using several metrics:

 \textbf{Standardized Mean Difference (SMD)} SMD (the difference in means between the treatment and control groups divided by the pooled standard deviation) is the standard method used to evaluate covariate balance after matching \cite{Zhang2019}.
 We treat each category as a binary covariate that can be present or absent for each article.
-We then compute SMD for each category and report the average across all categories (AVG SMD) as well as the percent of categories where SMD$>0.1$.
+We then compute SMD for each category and report the average across all categories (AVG SMD) as well as the percent of categories where SMD$>$0.1.
+There is no widely accepted standardized bias criterion, but prior work suggests 0.25 or 0.1 as reasonable cut-offs \citep{harder2010propensity}.
 High values indicate that the distribution of categories is very different between the target and the comparison groups.

 \textbf{Number of Categories} As discussed in \Sref{sec:method}, the proposed methods may favor articles with more or fewer categories.
 Thus, we compute the SMD between the number of categories in the target group and comparison groups.
 A high value indicates favoritism.